bartolo7/React-Native-E2E-Automation/README.md

 #### 1.5.2 Add ScreenObject

 In the ScreenObject file add the elements in the page.
 For instance, the login page may have two input text labels and a button.
+The screen is the page so it is easy to verify the location when navigating from page to page.

 ```
+const screen = () => elementUtil.getElementByAccessibilityId(SCREEN);

 const txtUserName = () => elementUtil.getElementByAccessibilityId(input.USERNAME);

 const txtPassword = () => elementUtil.getElementByAccessibilityId(input.PASSWORD);